LinxinS97/LinxinS97.github.io/README.md

 **Research Interests**: My current research interests lie in the realms of **Data-centric AI** and **eXplainable AI (XAI)**.
 I also have a keen interest in Large Language Models and Multimodal Vision-Language Models.
 My past work has been focused on both the application and theoretical aspects of programmatic weak supervision and active learning.

-> 📢 <span style="color:red">I'm looking for a PhD position (2024 Fall)</span>.
+> 📢 <span style="color:red">I'm looking for a PhD position (2024 Fall).
 If you would like to discuss potential oppotunities or learn more about my qualifications, please feel free to [contact me](mailto:songlx.imse.gt@ruri.waseda.jp).

 ## 📝 Publications